Thiruvananthapuram International Airport: Security

 Thiruvananthapuram International Airport is listed among the major airports of India.
-Its safety and security are handled by the Bureau of Civil Aviation Security through the Central Industrial Security Force#Airport security (CISF).
-In the past, the airport security was under the control of airport police (under the state government).
-However, following the hijacking of Indian Airlines Flight 814 in 1999, the airport security was handed over to CISF.
-Thiruvananthapuram Airport also has advanced security equipment including X-RAY Baggage inspection (X-BIS), Explosive Trace Detection System (ETDS) and provision of an In-Line Baggage Screening system; at the NITB, state-of-the-art Closed Circuit Television (CCTV), Flight information Display System (fids) and Public Address (PA) systems, as well as an Interactive Voice Response System (IVRS) for flight information, are there for passengers' convenience.
+Its safety and security are handled by the Bureau of Civil Aviation Security through the Central Industrial Security Force (CISF).
+In the past, airport security was under the control of airport police (under the state government).
+However, following the hijacking of Indian Airlines Flight 814 in 1999, airport security was handed over to CISF.
+Thiruvananthapuram Airport also has advanced security equipment including X-RAY Baggage inspection (X-BIS), Explosive Trace Detection System (ETDS) and provision of an In-Line Baggage Screening system; at the NITB, state-of-the-art Closed Circuit Television (CCTV), Flight Information Display System (fids) and Public Address (PA) systems, as well as an Interactive Voice Response System (IVRS) for flight information, are there for passengers' convenience.

-In-Line Baggage Screening system (ILBS) was installed at Terminal 2 on 21 July 2020.
+The In-Line Baggage Screening system (ILBS) was installed at Terminal 2 on 21 July 2020.